 Easier Prioritization

-Without tracking sales leads, prioritizing is like juggling a bunch of flaming bowling pins.
-It's difficult, and you could get burned.
-When you have a comprehensive lead tracking system, it’s easier to determine which leads are most and least likely to buy from you.
-Salespeople can focus on those most likely to buy, increasing revenue and efficiency.
+When you have a comprehensive lead tracking system, it’s easier to determine which leads are most likely and least likely to buy from you.
+Salespeople can focus on the people most likely to buy, increasing revenue and efficiency.

 Sales Loss Prevention